Mammals Infected With Bird Flu 2023

 Content Overview

-May 2023 Bird flu H5N1 viruses have infected bears, cats, dogs, dolphins, foxes, otters, raccoons, seals, sea lions, skunks
+Avian influenza H5N1 viruses have infected bears, cats, condors, dogs, dolphins, foxes, otters, raccoons, seals, sea lions, skunks in 2023.

-Mammalian infections with the highly pathogenic avian influenza (HAPI) virus are a global concern in May 2023, says the U.S. Centers for Disease Control and Prevention (CDC).
-The U.S. Department of Agriculture (USDA) is tracking HPAI infections in mammals in 2023.
-In addition, the World Health Organization (WHO) Technical Reported issued on March 17, 2023, states because HAPI viruses (bird flu) are evolving, various mammals are at risk.
-Furthermore, the European CDC's Communicable Disease Threats Report, the Pan American Health Organization (PAHOEpidemiological Update, and the World Organisation for Animal Health (WOAH) stated that bears, cats, dogs, dolphins, ferrets, foxes, minks, sea lions, skunks, and other mammals had been infected with HAPI viruses in 2023.
+Mammalian infections with the highly pathogenic avian influenza (HAPI) virus is a global concern in 2023, according to the U.S. Centers for Disease Control and Prevention (CDC) and the Department of Agriculture (USDA).
+In addition, the World Health Organization (WHO) Technical report states that HAPI viruses (bird flu) are evolving, and various mammals are at risk.
+Furthermore, the U.K. Health Security Agency (UKHSA), World Organisation for Animal Health, the European CDC's Communicable Disease Threats Report, and the Pan American Health Organization (PAHO) have confirmed bears, cats, dogs, dolphins, ferrets, foxes, minks, penguins, sea lions, sea sealselephant seals, skunks, and other mammals had been infected with HAPI viruses in 2022 and 2023.

 Canada Mammals Infected With Bird Flu